The INDEX function in Excel returns a value according to its position in a table.

 Function to return the position

 So, INDEX expects a rank to return a value in your reference table.
-But if you have a huge list of values on your table, like customers' names, how do you find the position of clients Smith or Garcia?
+However, if you have a large list of values in your table, such as customers' names, how do you locate the position of clients like Smith or Garcia?

 =MATCH(E1,C1:C7)